Loading, please wait...

 There are a number of reasons why Holiday Extras travel insurance is perfect for a trip to Iceland.
 Firstly, all our policies come with automatic cover for over 100 sports activities - so if you're planning some glacier hiking in Vatnajokull you can enjoy quality cover free from charge.
 If you have some more extreme winter sports planned, then taking out additional cover is easily done.

-With three levels of cover to choose from - Basic, Standard or Premium - along with Single or Annual Multi-trip policies, finding a policy that's entirely suited to your needs is a straight-forward process.
+With 4 levels of cover to choose from - Bronze, Silver or Gold and Platinum - along with Single or Annual Multi-trip policies, finding a policy that's entirely suited to your needs is a straight-forward process.

 For a quick and easy quote, just slap your travel details into the booking engine.